 Emotional disorders and other mental health conditions are usually things that can catch a family off guard.
 We understand that these conditions aren’t always apparent and are often very unexpected when they surface.
-The good news is that there is help available.
-Adolescents can receive care for these issues and families can once again look forward to a healthier future.
+The good news is that there is help available through a teen counselor.
+Adolescent counseling provides care for these issues and families can once again look forward to a healthier future.

 It’s known that half of all mental health conditions appear by the age of 14, yet most of them remain undetected and go untreated.
-Identifying and treating these conditions earlier in life will improve the future physical and mental well-being of an adolescent into adulthood.
+Identifying and treating these adolescent behavioral health conditions earlier in life will improve the future physical and mental well-being of an adolescent into adulthood.

 Treating mental health issues early can help prevent it from growing in severity and will allow an adolescent to develop important management skills and coping techniques that will benefit them in the long-run.

 Genetics is often misconstrued as being the largest determining factor in developing a mental illness.
 Many external factors can contribute to the development of a condition, and many variables also make an adolescent more vulnerable and at-risk of illness.

 A number of environmental factors are important for adolescents to maintain a healthy mental state.
 These factors include: getting enough sleep, exercising regularly, properly developing social and interpersonal skills, and managing stress and emotions.
 Supportive families and communities are also highly beneficial for developing adolescents.

 Factors that put youth into a more vulnerable state include:

 - Increased stressors (desire to fit in with peers, wanting more independence, exploring sexual identity, increased access and use of technology)